ShankaraNarayanaa/Fyle_Task_2024/README.md

 4. Deploying The Application To Netlify -

-Step 1: Build the Application - ng build --prod
+    Step 1: Build the Application - ng build --prod.
-Step 2: Deploy to Netlify
+    Step 2: Deploy to Netlify.
                 1. Create a new site on Netlify.
                 2. Link your GitHub repository.
                 3. Set the build command to ng build --prod.
                 4. Set the publish directory to dist/your-project-name.
                 5. Deploy the site.

+    Step 3: Deployed Site - https://fyle-task-2024.netlify.app/ (User can access the application with this link).